 Interest is credited on contract balances using a single "portfolio rate" approach.
 Under this method, a single crediting rate is applied to all contributions made to this fund regardless of the timing of those contributions.
 Interest crediting rates are determined according to a specific formula.
 Factors that impact the formula include the fund's cash flow activity as well as the expected and actual investment experience of securities held in a commingled portfolio within Prudential's general account.
 The minimum crediting rate under the annuity contract is 1.50%.
-The average yield credited to participants at December 31, 2009 and 2008 was 4.48% and 4.76%, respectively.
+The average yield credited to participants at both December 31, 2010 and 2009 was 4.48%.
 Crediting rates are reviewed on an annual basis for resetting.

-The fair value of the investment contracts in the Stated Return Fund held by the Trust at December 31, 2009 and 2008 was \$84,843,651 and \$81,146,759, respectively.
-The average yield for the Stated Return Fund was 4.62% for the year ended December 31, 2009.
+The fair value of the investment contracts in the Stated Return Fund held by the Trust at December 31, 2010 and 2009 was \$84,002,418 and \$84,843,651, respectively.
+The average yield for the Stated Return Fund was 4.62% for the year ended December 31, 2010.